 For example, if you are working with large image datasets that you want to pre-sort before starting your manual analysis it might not be a problem if a picture doesn't fit here or there.
 However, taking the time to manually label all of these cases might defeat the original purpose of the automated sorting.

-Also if you are looking for a few high-quality elements and don't care about the rest of the data, you should opt for a high likelihood of false negatives and low likelihood for false positives.
+Also if you are looking for a few high-quality elements and don't care about the rest of the data, you should opt for a high likelihood of false negatives and a low likelihood of false positives.
 Doing so will enable you to automate a large chunk of the process and provide you with fewer, qualitative detections.

 Essentially, instead of searching for perfection, the best course of action is to decide which side of the coin your organization falls on – and act accordingly.